News & blog

 Mozzarella as we know it today can be produced from cow milk or buffalo milk.
 Many Italians would say that the true mozzarella is the one produced from buffalo milk, which is called mozzarella di bufala.
 At first, buffalo milk was chosen for its unique properties, which give the cheese a stringy texture and characteristic flavor.

-In Puglia, another region of the country, this Italian spun cheese is produced using the acid curdling process to correct the acidity early on and save time.
-This method involves adding lemon juice or vinegar to the milk to cause the proteins to coagulate.
-The curd is then heated and stretched until it takes on the stringy texture we all know.
-This stringy texture allows it to be molded into ball shapes, as it is most often presented, or into other shapes.
+Traditionally, this Italian string cheese is made through the acid curdling process.
+This involves adding lemon juice or vinegar to the milk in order to make proteins coagulate.
+The curdled milk is then heated and stretched until it takes the stringy texture we all know.
+This stringy texture allows it to be molded into ball shapes, as it is most often presented, or in other shapes.

 Of course, there are the traditional tomato salad or the famous pizzas with mozzarella.
 However, at Paroles de Fromagers, we like to surprise you!
 That is why we’re going to allow you to pair this cheese in a more original way in order to discover every facet of it.